Chez Mia dining patio

 • Highland Park

-The second location of Highly Likely offers something a little something for everyone, plus a beautiful patio filled with olive trees, greenery and an outdoor bar.
-As with the West Adams original, it's a neighborhood coffee shop with delicious grain bowls, salads and other all-day fare, plus a fully loaded espresso, tea, beer and natural wine.
-During the day, the U-shaped indoor bar is a haven for local remote workers.
+Why we love it: Highly Likely Highland Park offers something a little something for everyone, plus a beautiful patio filled with olive trees, greenery and an outdoor bar.
+As with the original location, it’s a neighborhood coffee shop with delicious grain bowls, salads and other all-day brunch fare, plus a fully loaded espresso, tea, beer and natural wine bar.
+During the day, the U-shaped indoor bar is a haven for local remote workers (just know there are no laptops allowed after 5pm).
+The most popular takeout items are the schnitzel, the gigante beans in yuzu broth and the matcha latte—do what you will with this information.
 Unlike the original Highly Likely, however, the Highland Park location stays open until 10pm, when the space transforms into a mood-lit dinner spot perfect for casual date nights and get-togethers.
 After dark, snack on tasty dishes like koji chicken schnitzel, crispy brown rice salad and harissa meatballs.

 Advertising